 The Standards and Training for Corrections Unit (STC) provides entry level and annual training for staff assigned to jail facilities subject to state mandated training requirements per the Board of Corrections (BOC).
 Staff assigned to regional based courts and temporary holding facilities are assisted by the unit as well in meeting training requirements.

 The Firearms Unit provides firearms training to members of several law enforcement agencies.
 The department maintains a law enforcement practical pistol range, and a state-of-the-art indoor tactical training range at the Katella Training Facility.
 The Firearms Unit has 2 Mobile Pistol Ranges (MPR), which allow for firearms qualification opportunities closer to employees’ work areas.
 The full-time armory staff is responsible for inspection and repair of all the departments’ weapons and safety equipment.

 Reserve/SSO/CSA Training Unit

 The Reserve/SSO/CSA Training Unit conducts training on a continual basis to ensure Reserve Deputies remain current on procedures, protocols, laws, issues in law enforcement and maintain a high competency level in their assignments.

-The facility houses a computer training classroom capable of facilitating up to 30 students at a time and multiple instructional classrooms, with flexible configurations depending on the training, capable of facilitating up to 80 students.
+The Katella Training facility houses a computer training classroom and multiple instructional classrooms with flexible configurations depending on training needs.

 Sheriff’s Regional Training Academy